 Note, that this does not break with the above claim that the MCC will not work as a root CA. This certificate is intended to only give a basic knowledge, meaning that the authenticated MCP instances are endorsed by the MCC and, to the best of MCCs knowledge, are operating within rules and guidelines as defined by this document.
 As stated earlier, full trust can only be established between each organisation and if deeper trust is needed, other PKI systems or external certification organisations is required.

-5.2.1. security Requirements and Profiles
+5.2.1.
+Security Requirements and Profiles

 Security requirements to be defined will fall into the following categories: